JohnScience/rust-hackathon-2024-01-27/README.md

 Hackathon participants are encouraged to use [`git`](https://git-scm.com/) to collaborate on their projects.
 The projects can be hosted on GitHub, GitLab, Bitbucket, or any other platform that supports `git`.

 Though this is a Rust hackathon, the participants are free to use any programming language they want.
 For example, this can make a lot of sense for frontend development or machine learning.
 However, you're encouraged to use Rust.
+By the way, you can also use native Rust modules in Python, JavaScript, and nearly any other programming language.

 You are expected to self-organize to solve the problems.
 And you're encouraged to keep working on the projects after the in-person phase of the first day of the hackathon is over.
 To faciliate the communication between you, you're encouraged to communicate in the respective `#<project-name>` event channel in the [Discord server of Calgary Rust](https://discord.gg/N2vzPeADzn).